Modify your pods but not your deployments.

 - you want to use an initContainer to inject a library, e.g. for time travel,

-- you want to overwrite an environment variable, e.g. $http_proxy or $CLASSPATH.
+- you want to change an environment variable, e.g. $http_proxy or $CLASSPATH.

 How does it work - in short?